LRocket LuaRocks Integration Logo

 LuaRocks Integration

-LRocket supports integration with the luarocks module manager and build system.
+The LRocket Project is integrated with the LuaRocks package manager and its build system.

 build = {